Afternoon, Thursday, 23rd April 2020

 Further confirmed speakers include: Chris Derbyshire, Partnerships Manager, University of Sussex; Richard Hamer, Education Director, BAE Systems; Ellen McHugh, Assistant Head Student Leadership & Enterprise, St Albans Girls’ School; Adrian Hurst, Head of Community, Stoke City FC; and Chris Starkie, Chief Executive Officer, New Anglia Local Enterprise Partnership.

-The chairs are: Justin Madders, Chair, All-Party Parliamentary Groups on Social Mobility and Lord McNally, Member, House of Lords EU Home Affairs Sub-Committee have agreed to chair at this seminar.
+The chairs are: Justin Madders MP, Chair, All-Party Parliamentary Groups on Social Mobility and Lord McNally, Member, House of Lords EU Home Affairs Sub-Committee have agreed to chair at this seminar.

 The agenda in summary